-VI.C.1.e)

-attention to resident and faculty member burnout, depression, and substance abuse.
-The program, in partnership with its Sponsoring Institution, must educate faculty members and residents in identification of the symptoms of burnout, depression, and substance abuse, including means to assist those who experience these conditions.
+VI.C.1.e) attention to resident and faculty member burnout, depression, and substance use disorders.
+The program, in partnership with its Sponsoring Institution, must educate faculty members and residents in identification of the symptoms of burnout, depression, and substance use disorders, including means to assist those who experience these conditions.
 Residents and faculty members must also be educated to recognize those symptoms in themselves and how to seek appropriate care.
 The program, in partnership with its Sponsoring Institution, must: (Core)

-Background and Intent: Programs and Sponsoring Institutions are encouraged to review materials in order to create systems for identification of burnout, depression, and substance abuse.
-Materials and more information are available on the Physician Wellbeing section of the ACGME website (http://www.acgme.org/What-We-Do/Initiatives/Physician-Well-Being).
+Background and Intent: Programs and Sponsoring Institutions are encouraged to review materials to create systems for identification of burnout, depression, and substance use disorders.
+Materials and more information are available in Learn at ACGME (https://dl.acgme.org/pages/well-being-tools-resources).